 In the light of the gravity of the situation, the MoP decided to suspend the special rights and privileges accorded to Belarus under the Aarhus Convention.
-This suspension shall become effective on 1 February 2022, unless the Party concerned has cancelled the liquidation of Ecohome and reinstated Ecohome's registration as a public association under the Act on Public Associations and has notified the secretariat of this fact.
+This suspension became effective on 1 February 2022, unless the Party concerned had cancelled the liquidation of Ecohome and reinstated Ecohome's registration as a public association under the Act on Public Associations and has notified the secretariat of this fact.
+Since the Committee had not been informed of such actions, the special rights and privileges were suspended.

 In a letter of 8 November 2021 Belarus stated that the issue of Ecohome's liquidation was not sufficiently studied and that the Party thus found the ACCC's recommendation to be unreasonable.
 The ex-executive director of Ecohome objected these statements in her comments on the letter.
 In another letter, Belarus considered its withdrawal from the Convention unless the Committee would cancel Decision VII/8c.
+Following the deposit of its instrument of withdrawal with the treaty depositary on 26 July 2022, Belarus ceased to be a Party to the Aarhus Convention as of 24 October 2022.